DSC-SPIDAL/harp/website/content/docs/examples/kmeans.md

     In the core model update computation, each data point should access all the model, compute distance with each centroid, find the nearest one and partially update the model.
 The true update only occurs when all data points finish their search.

-* which kind of parallelism scheme is suitable, data parallelism or model parallelism?
+* Which kind of parallelism scheme is suitable, data parallelism or model parallelism?

     Data parallelism can be used, i.e., calculating different data points in parallel.